 - You have the right to be subject to the same procedure given to other cars passing through the checkpoint.
 If you believe that police stopped you based on your race, age, ethnicity, or make and model of your car, you can challenge DUI charges in court.

 - If the DUI checkpoint violates any of the provisions set forth by the United States Supreme Court or the California Constitution, you can challenge any DUI charges from this checkpoint in court.

 However, under California Vehicle Code 2814.2(a), all drivers must stop and comply with DUI checkpoints.
 Failure to do so can result in an infraction.
 While you have the right to turn around during these stops, you cannot pass through without inspection.

-In addition, you have the right to a criminal defense attorney after receiving a DUI charge at a checkpoint.
+In addition, you have the right to a Riverside criminal defense lawyer after receiving a DUI charge at a checkpoint.
 A law firm can help you determine if police violated any of your rights at a checkpoint and discuss options for legal strategy.